Proven-Paradox/shaper-system/Handbook.md

 Shocked, rattled by sonic damage, or the like.
 This reduces your Mental Offense by X for its duration.

 ### Slow
 You are hobbled in a way that makes you slower, though you can still move somewhat.
-While slowed, you cannot use your Minor Action to move to a different Square.
+While slowed, you cannot use your Minor Action to move to a different Zone.

 ## Disadvantages
 These are circumstances in combat that leave one in a disadvantage during combat.
 These generally cannot be dismissed through magical or technical means.